-- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including : - CAF team - CAMHS - Educational Psychology Service - o SEND IAS - Local NHS services - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
-For pupils with EHCP, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies. - Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (eg autism, visual impairment etc). - We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
+- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work as closely as possible with other agencies including: - CAF team - CAMHS - SEND IAS - Local NHS services (including Speech and Language and Occupational Therapy) - School Nursing Team - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
+For pupils with EHCP, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies. - Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (eg autism, visual impairment etc).

+We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
 Most often this is our SENDCO.
 In some cases it can be another member of staff who we have identified as a key worker